RichardLitt/knowledge/words.md

-broekie, n. women's underwear in south africa contrapuntal, adj. of or in counterpoint. pluton, n. a body of intrusive igneous rock.
+broekie, n. women's underwear in south africa contrapuntal, adj. of or in counterpoint. pluton, n. a body of intrusive igneous rock. bilettes
+Vitraux de Claire
+ambulatory
+fibrillating
+serried
+Waardenburg syndrome
+apsidal
+cassock
+precipition
+samsaric
+coralligenous, adj. like coral envemon, to have venom in you stithies adit